secretstartups/handbook/stock-options/index.html.md

 #### FY22 Annual Refresh Grant Cycle

 GitLab has completed its first annual refresh grant program in Q1 FY22.
 In order to move GitLab team members from a 3.5 year refresh cadence to an annual refresh cadence, this fiscal year, due to the change in cadence of this process, a one time transition multiplier was applied to all eligible team members based on time since the last new hire or refresh grant.
+The cut off date for this multiplier was March 17th.
 This transition multiplier will not be used going forward in future annual refresh cycles.

 ##### Transition Multiplier